Neil Aspin: Port Vale

-Vale went on to secure promotion into the First Division at the end of the 1993–94 season, and Aspin was voted Player of the Year for a second time for his performances across 51 appearances that season.
+Vale secured promotion into the First Division at the end of the 1993–94 season.
+Aspin was voted Player of the Year for a second time for his performances across 51 appearances that season.
 He was also elected to the divisional Team of the Season, as voted for by members of the Professional Footballers' Association.
 He scored just the eighth goal of his career on 12 March 1994, in a 4–1 win at Hartlepool United.
-Vale retained their second tier status in 1994–95, with Aspin featuring in 40 games.
+Vale retained their second-tier status in 1994–95, with Aspin featuring in 40 games.
 He was reduced to 30 appearances in the 1995–96 campaign, though did play in the 1996 Anglo-Italian Cup final, as Vale lost 5–2 to Serie B side Genoa.
 He scored the third and final goal of his Vale career on 16 April 1996, in a 1–0 home win over Grimsby Town.

 He made 38 appearances in the 1996–97 campaign, as the club posted their highest ever post-war finish, eighth in the second tier.
 He played 29 games in the 1997–98 and 32 games in 1998–99 seasons.
-In January 1999, manager John Rudge, who had signed Aspin ten years earlier, was replaced by Brian Horton.
-Aspin also left the club at the end of the season, with 410 league and cup appearances to his name, and enjoyed a testimonial featuring Vale supporting pop-star Robbie Williams.
+He was then handed a free transfer by new manager Brian Horton, who had replaced long-serving John Rudge in January 1999.
+Aspin had made 410 league and cup appearances in his ten years at the club and enjoyed a testimonial match featuring Vale supporting pop-star Robbie Williams.

 Later career

 Aspin remained in the English Football League after leaving Port Vale, signing with Darlington in July 1999.
 He made 34 appearances, helping David Hodgson's "Quakers" to reach the Third Division play-off final in 2000 after overcoming Hartlepool United in the play-off semi-finals following their fourth-place finish at the end of the 1999–2000 season.
-However Peterborough United won the play-off final 1–0, leaving Aspin with three defeats from his three play-off final appearances.
+However, Peterborough United won the play-off final 1–0, leaving Aspin with three defeats from his three play-off final appearances.
 Darlington struggled in the 2000–01 season, and Aspin left the club in January 2001 to sign for Hartlepool United.
 He played ten league games as the "Pools" reached the Third Division play-offs, where they were defeated by Blackpool at the semi-final stage.
 At the end of the campaign Aspin joined Northern Premier League First Division side Harrogate Town as a player-coach.

-Harrogate topped the table by a ten-point margin in the 2001–02 season, and spent the 2002–03 campaign in the Premier Division.
-The club was invited to join the newly formed Conference North after a fifth-place finish in the 2003–04 season, and Aspin worked as manager John Reed's assistant as he wound down his playing career in order to focus on coaching.
+Harrogate topped the table by a ten-point margin in the 2001–02 season and spent the 2002–03 campaign in the Premier Division.
+The club was invited to join the newly formed Conference North after a fifth-place finish in the 2003–04 season.
+Aspin worked as manager John Reed's assistant as he wound down his playing career to focus on coaching.
 He was expected to return to Darlington as a defensive coach, only for the move to fall through after the club reversed its decision.